Elon Musk offers to buy Twitter for $43 billion

 In a statement, Twitter said it has received Musk's offer and that its board "will carefully review the proposal."

-Twitter shares jumped 8.5% to $49.75 before the start of trading.
-The social media platform was valued at $37 billion prior to Musk's offer.
+Twitter shares rose 3.6% to $47.49 in early trading.
+Shares in the social media platform, which was valued at $37 billion prior to Musk's offer, had declined by roughly a third over the prior year.

 Describing Twitter as having "extraordinary potential," Musk said his unsolicited bid is his "best and final offer."
 He also said he would "reconsider" his investment in the company if his offer is rejected.